-cronenthal@discuss.tchncs.de to NonCredibleDefense@sh.itjust.worksEnglish · 2 days agoPeakdiscuss.tchncs.deimagemessage-square67fedilinkarrow-up1282arrow-down16
+cronenthal@discuss.tchncs.de to NonCredibleDefense@sh.itjust.worksEnglish · 2 months agoPeakdiscuss.tchncs.deimagemessage-square67fedilinkarrow-up1288arrow-down16

-arrow-up1276arrow-down1imagePeakdiscuss.tchncs.decronenthal@discuss.tchncs.de to NonCredibleDefense@sh.itjust.worksEnglish · 2 days agomessage-square67fedilink
+arrow-up1282arrow-down1imagePeakdiscuss.tchncs.decronenthal@discuss.tchncs.de to NonCredibleDefense@sh.itjust.worksEnglish · 2 months agomessage-square67fedilink

-minus-squarecouldhavebeenyou@lemmy.ziplinkfedilinkEnglisharrow-up7·2 days agoIt’s important not to conflate the attack on Iraq with NATO.
+minus-squarecouldhavebeenyou@lemmy.ziplinkfedilinkEnglisharrow-up8arrow-down1·2 months agoIt’s important not to conflate the attack on Iraq with NATO.
 Not that many nations were dumb enough to follow Bush into that one

-minus-squaremimavox@piefed.sociallinkfedilinkEnglisharrow-up6·2 days agoExactly, The Article 5 thing didn’t fly, so they created a “coalition of the willing” instead.
+minus-squaremimavox@piefed.sociallinkfedilinkEnglisharrow-up6·2 months agoExactly, The Article 5 thing didn’t fly, so they created a “coalition of the willing” instead.
 But that didn’t have anything to do with NATO.

-minus-squareEnkrod@feddit.orglinkfedilinkEnglisharrow-up1·1 day agoStill, many members of the “willing” were NATO members, so NATO servicemen lost their lives for a US war.
+minus-squareEnkrod@feddit.orglinkfedilinkEnglisharrow-up1·2 months agoStill, many members of the “willing” were NATO members, so NATO servicemen lost their lives for a US war.

-minus-squarecouldhavebeenyou@lemmy.ziplinkfedilinkEnglisharrow-up3·1 day agoMost NATO members weren’t part of that ‘coalition’, and most members of that coalition weren’t NATO members.
+minus-squarecouldhavebeenyou@lemmy.ziplinkfedilinkEnglisharrow-up4arrow-down1·2 months agoMost NATO members weren’t part of that ‘coalition’, and most members of that coalition weren’t NATO members.
 So I think it’s at the very least a bit disingenious to try and rub those two things together

 It’s important not to conflate the attack on Iraq with NATO.
 Not that many nations were dumb enough to follow Bush into that one